We’ve compiled a list of some of the finest European music festivals taking place this year, together with information on how to get there by train.

 Sónar is a three-day electronic and advanced music festival and is considered by many to be the highlight of the Barcelona summer calendar.
 Founded 1994, the festival has been divided into two parts since its inception: Sónar by Day and Sónar by Night, as well as Sónar+D, which is a three-day congress dedicated to creativity, technology and business running concurrently since 2013.
-Just like at Primavera, you will have to sort out your own accommodation in the city.
+You have to sort out your own accommodation in the city.

 How to get to Sónar by train: The festival is spread across two central venues.
 After arriving in Barcelona Sants, transfer to Plaça Espanya train station which is the closest for Sónar by Day.
 Alternatively, head to Espanya metro station.
 Sonar by Night and Sónar+D are held close to Fira metro station.

 Sziget Festival Budapest, Hungary 7-13 August 2019

 Sziget is a world-famous music and cultural festival held on the banks of the Danube in Budapest.
 The festival attracts a truly A-list line-up each year.
 Another big city attraction in 2019 is Budapest’s re-opened Museum of Fine Art which has just gone through a serious renovation.
 This is another festival where it is possible to camp on-site.